 COVID-19 business toolkit

-This toolkit will continue to be updated daily as new information and resources become available.
+This toolkit will continue to be updated as new information and resources become available.
 Please continue to check back for updates.

 COVID-19-related business needs

 Every business in Minnesota is impacted by the COVID-19 crisis.
 The Minnesota Chamber is actively working with our members and the business community as a whole to understand the current, dynamic business climate.
 Your answers below will help us understand the immediate and future challenges for business, advocate to elected officials, and bring your business much-needed one-on-one assistance.